Posthumous marriage

-Posthumous marriage (or necrogamy) is a marriage in which at least one of the participating members is deceased.
+Posthumous marriage (also known as necrogamy or ghost marriage) is a marriage in which at least one of the participating members is deceased.

 By country

 China

-In China there is a rare tradition called minghun or a spirit marriage.
+In China, there is a rare tradition called minghun or a spirit marriage.
 This can be performed between two deceased singles, or between a dead person and a living person.

 France

-France is one of few countries that cover posthumous marriages in their laws and allow it.

-Article 171 of French Civil Law.
+France is one of few countries that cover posthumous marriages in their laws and allow it (Article 171 of French Civil Law).
+Legal recognition began in 1803 and was intended for war widows.
+The current legislation was enacted in 1959 following a deadly rupture of the Malpasset Dam, which killed the fiancé of a pregnant woman.
+This aims to legitimize unborn children whose fathers had died.

 Germany

 In Nazi Germany, it was practice to marry the pregnant fiancée of a fallen soldier to his dead body in order to legalise, otherwise out of wedlock, the child and provide the bride with the benefits of a soldier's widow.
 An example of this is the Norwegian wife of Franz Kutschera.

 India

 The Billava community is one of a few in India that practice posthumous marriage.
 Others that do so include the Badagas, Komatis and the Todas.